tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 The axe sheds bright light in a 20-foot radius and dim light for an additional 20 feet.

-When you roll a 20 on an attack roll made with this weapon, you can attempt to make a Firestorm strike on a creature when you hit.
-The creature must succeed a DC 15 Dexterity saving throw or take an additional 8d4 fire damage.
+When you attack a creature with this magic weapon and roll a 20 on the attack roll, that creature must make a DC 15 Dexterity saving throw.
+The creature takes 6d6 fire damage on a failed save, or half as much damage on a successful one.

 ***